C2SM/git-course/advanced/slides/slides.md

 | Namespaces | User / organization | User / **group**, nestable |

 <!--
-This slide exists because ETH hosts GitLab and many of them will use both.
-Do not read the table; make the one point that matters and move on.
+- Slide exists because ETH hosts GitLab and many will use both
+- Do not read the table - make the one point that matters and move on

-That point: the concepts map one to one, and the local Git commands are identical.
-Learning one platform means you know both.
-The vocabulary differs and the CI file has a different name and syntax.
+- That point: concepts map one to one, local Git commands are identical
+  - Learning one platform means you know both
+  - Vocabulary differs, CI file has a different name and syntax

-The single most confusing difference is the name: merge request and pull request are the same thing.
+- Single most confusing difference: merge request and pull request are the same thing

-Worth mentioning if anyone asks: GitLab groups nest, which is why ETH GitLab paths often have several levels, and GitLab approvals can be configured as a required count, which GitHub expresses through branch protection rules.
+- Worth mentioning if asked:
+  - GitLab groups nest - why ETH GitLab paths often have several levels
+  - GitLab approvals can be a required count, which GitHub expresses via branch protection rules -->
--->

 ---